 Stroud Arts Festival is a charity promoting and supporting all types of artistic activities throughout the Stroud District.
 Founded in 1946, it’s the ‘grandparent’ of all the wonderful festivals this area has to offer.
 It brings the best of music, poetry, drama, art and dance to Stroud and the Five Valleys.

 In its earlier years Stroud Arts Festival gained a national and even international reputation for the calibre of its events, sponsoring a poetry competition in the 1960s and ’70s which drew more than 900 entries from over 35 different countries!

 We always wish to inspire and encourage home-grown talent and aim to introduce children and young people to the arts, so we regularly bring well-known artists to Stroud, giving the chance to enjoy world class performances on our doorstep.
 Where we can we attach an element of workshops or masterclasses to these events, giving opportunity for education as well as entertainment.
 Our annual visits from Ballet Cyrmu always played to a full house and we have developed a following for the touring opera companies we bring every few years.

-Each year, the charity distributes funds on behalf of the Margaret and Netlam Bigg Trust – local patrons of the arts whose legacy was a bequest to promote education in the arts within the District of Stroud.
+Each year, the charity has distributed funds on behalf of the Margaret and Netlam Bigg Trust – local patrons of the arts whose legacy was a bequest to promote education in the arts within the District of Stroud.
 Many local arts organisations have started with the help of funds from this Trust.
 Over the years we have supported new ventures and even new festivals, which then go on to be independent.
 The latest of these, Stroud Book Festival, was founded by our charity in 2016 and is now run by a separate organisation, going from strength to strength each year.
+An even more recent addition to the festivals calendar, Hidden Notes, was sponsored in its first year and again when it returned in September 2022